lynring24/lanyon/_posts/TIL/2019-09-30-modify-remote-branch-from-local.md

 ---
 layout: post
-title: create and pull remote branch to local at once
+title: create and delete remote branch to local at once(modified)
 categories: TIL
 ---

+## create and pull remote branch to local at once
 To pull the remotes branch, I used to
 ```
 git checkout [-b] NEW_BRANCH_NAME